 The term "obesogen," coined by Dr. Grun and Dr. Blumberg in 2006, is now used to refer to chemicals than promote weight gain.
 The Collaborative on Health and the Environment provides a fact sheet on obesogens.
 Environmental Health Perspectives also has an informative article, Obesogens: An Environmental Link to Obesity (Holtcamp 2012).

 Please see the pages on specific chemicals that describe studies on obesity-related outcomes and environmental chemicals.

-In the opinion of Gale (2007), the editor of the journal Diabetologia, "Children destined to develop type 1 diabetes grow faster and fatter in early life, but this could be a consequence rather than a cause of their predisposition to diabetes.
+In the opinion of Gale (2007), the former editor of the journal Diabetologia, "Children destined to develop type 1 diabetes grow faster and fatter in early life, but this could be a consequence rather than a cause of their predisposition to diabetes.
 Childhood obesity may have contributed to the linear rise of childhood type 1 diabetes over the past 50 years, but does not explain it."

-Environmental contaminant exposures may contribute to increased weight gain, especially if exposure occurs during development.
+Environmental chemical exposures may contribute to increased weight gain, especially if exposure occurs during development.
 Increased weight gain is associated with type 2 diabetes.
 But, weight gain may also be able to accelerate the appearance of type 1 diabetes and may contribute to the increasing incidence of type 1 diabetes, as well as type 2.
-The possibility that weight gain can increase the risk of type 2 diabetes only in people exposed to certain levels of contaminants deserves further study.
+The possibility that weight gain can increase the risk of type 2 diabetes only in people exposed to certain levels of chemicals deserves further study.

 To see or download a list of references cited on this page, as well as other environmental factors linked to obesity or body size, see the collection Obesity and metabolic syndrome in Pubmed.